Text

 Text Transform

-property is used to set the transformation of the
+The text-transform property is used to set the transformation of the

 text within an element.
-The text can be transformed to uppercase
+The text can be transformed to uppercase,

 This is a paragraph.